 10. Cultural and Religious Harmony: Interestingly, the temple’s history also signifies Hindu-Muslim unity.
 The story goes that a Muslim ruler gave the sea route to Sri Lanka for the temple’s consecration.

-11. Accessibility and Tourism: Rameswaram is well-connected by road and rail, making it accessible for pilgrims and tourists.
+11. Roads and rails connect Rameswaram, making it accessible for pilgrims and tourists.
 The town and surrounding areas also offer various accommodation options for different budgets.

 12. Environmental Significance: The region around Rameswaram is rich in biodiversity, especially marine life, making it a spiritual destination and a place of natural beauty.